sidekickDan/rpg_mysteries/cases/001 The Clock Maker's Last Appointment/case-001-the-clockmakers-last-appointment-master.md

 # Character Reference Card

-If image generation is available and the player asks for a character card, create a spoiler-free card.
+After the player says "Let's begin," if image generation is available, automatically create or offer a spoiler-free character reference card.
+If the player asks for it later, provide it again.

 Image prompt to use: